 Even under good circumstances (possibility of blood transfusion, high quality surgical setting), maternal and foetal mortality and the risk of postpartum haemorrhage are high.

 3.1.1 Different types of placenta praevia

-– Complete placenta praevia (Figure 3.1a), in which the placenta completely blocks the internal cervical os;
+– Complete placenta praevia (Figure 3.1a), in which the placenta completely covers the internal cervical os;

-– Partial placenta praevia, in which the placenta partially blocks the internal cervical os;
+– Partial placenta praevia, in which the placenta partially covers the internal cervical os;

 In either of these cases, vaginal delivery is not possible.